chrisnoonan98675/site/xl-deploy/concept/visual-studio-team-services-team-foundation-server-plugin.markdown

 * [Visual Studio Team Services Plugin Reference](/xl-deploy-vsts-xld-plugin/latest/tfs2015PluginManual.html)
 * [The XL Deploy plugin on the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=xebialabs.tfs2015-xl-deploy-plugin)
-* [Introduction to the Team Foundation Server plugin](/xl-deploy/concept/team-foundation-server-plugin.html) for the XL Deploy plugin for TFS 2010, TFS 2012, and TFS 2013
+* [Introduction to the Team Foundation Server XAML plugin](/xl-deploy/concept/team-foundation-server-xaml-plugin.html) for the XL Deploy plugin for TFS 2010, TFS 2012, and TFS 2013

 ## Requirements

-* Team Foundation Server 2015 Update 2 or Team Foundation Server 2017, or Visual Studio Team Services (VSTS)
+* Team Foundation Server 2015 Update 2, Team Foundation Server 2017, or Visual Studio Team Services (VSTS)
 * XL Deploy version 5.1.0 and later

 **Note:** If you are using TFS 2015 or TFS 2015 Update 1, the Team Foundation Server 2015 version of the plugin is still available.